zhang677/PTXBench/README.md

 - **mini-ptx-agent**: the reusable agent, prompt, trajectory inspection, and benchmark implementation.
 - **FIBServe**: the GPU profiling service derived from FlashInfer Bench.
-- **mini-swe-agent 2.4.6**: an external, exactly pinned Python dependency used as the agent runtime and Docker environment abstraction.
-- **tinker-cookbook**: an optional, locked dependency for reproducing the Tinker SFT training and checkpoint-export workflow.

 ## System overview